 Company representatives indicated that the development of the new class had been informed by extensive analysis of guest preferences, with the intention of balancing established onboard features with the introduction of new elements and partnerships.
 The resulting design approach was described as an effort to refine existing strengths while extending the appeal of the product to future markets.

-The order continues a long-standing industrial relationship between the cruise line and its Italian builder, a collaboration that has delivered a substantial portion of the fleet over several decades and remains central to ongoing fleet expansion strategy.
+The order continues a long-standing industrial relationship between the cruise line and its Italian builder, a collaboration that has delivered a substantial portion of the fleet over several decades and remains central to the ongoing fleet expansion strategy.